TiagoBrit00/Thesis/README.md

 # Thesis – AI-Based Measurement of Innovation Attractiveness

-This repository contains the Python code developed for the thesis on **AI-based measurement of innovation attractiveness**.
+This repository contains the Python code developed for the thesis.
 The workflow is divided into 7 files, organized according to their processing order:

 1. **`1_data_processing.py`** – All steps for processing the dataset and creating the resulting corpus.
 2. **`2_data_stats.py`** – Calculation of data statistics after processing.